miguelovila/ua-as-gestire/identity-provider/README.md

 - [ ] Update the redirect url to the correct one.
 - [ ] Add some visual feedback to the user when the login fails.
+- [ ] Create the container image for the service.

 ## Developing